Angela Merkel in China: A trip fraught with difficulties | DW | 05.09.2019

 Threat of an economic slump

 "China is a strategic partner, but also a competitor," Merkel said of their relationship.
-China is Germany's largest import market and, after the USA and France, also their most important export market.
+China is Germany's largest import market and, after the USA and France, and also its most important export market.
 In 2018 the two countries traded goods worth almost €200 billion ($221 billion).

 But increasingly China is seen not only as Germany's most important trade partner, but also as an economic rival.
 At the beginning of the year the Association of German Industry warned of systematic competition with China's economic model.
 Fear of an economic downturn could affect Germany's efforts to improve trade relations with China.